LUC-Intro-to-Web-Development/web-application-repository-Aleeya-Syed/README.md

-# Childhood Vaccine Checker Project Description
+# Flu Shot Finder Project Description
-Developers: Diana Shea, Esmeralda Espinal, Aleeya Syed Application Name: Childhood Vaccine Checker
+Developers: Diana Shea, Esmeralda Espinal, Aleeya Syed<br/>
+Application Name: Flu Shot Finder :syringe:

 ## Description
-This application will identify the recommended vaccines for a child based on their age.
-The user will enter a birthdate and the application will report the recommended vaccines for a person of that age according to the Academy of Pediatrics.
+This application will identify free flu shot locations within the zip code provided by the user.

 ## Purpose
-Effective vaccine management includes easy access to information regarding targeted vaccine recommendations for a child based on age.
-Parents may feel confused about the need for vaccines or the recommended schedule.
-This tool will alleviate reliance on a doctor's office to disseminate information about the vaccine schedule and give parents greater control of vaccine education and management.
+Staying up to date with annual flu shots saves lives.
+Thankfully, many pharmacies and organizations provide access to free flu shots.
+This tool makes it easy to find a nearby locaiton to get a flu shot, cutting down on the need to drive longer distances or withstand extended wait periods for appointments due to lack of knowledge of other available locations.

 ## Target Audience
-Parents of children of any age. :baby:
+Everyone! :family:

 ## Application Pages
-* **Home** Main page offers dialog box for user to enter birthdate and get custom vaccine schedule.
+* **Home** Main page offers dialog box for user to enter zip code and get custom list of flu shot locations.
 * **Resources** This page shows links to information from trusted sources about vaccines and related topics.
-The user will be able to learn more about importance of vaccines.
-* **Educate** This page displays facts about childhood vaccinations in a sequential, methodical way that serves to motivate parents to follow the recommended vaccination schedule.
-The user will learn about key reasons to vaccinate and the unfortunate consequences of ignoring recommended vaccine schedules.
+* **Educate** This page displays facts about flu vaccinations and motivates people to follow get vaccinated each year.
+The user will learn about key reasons to vaccinate and the unfortunate consequences of ignoring recommended guidance.

 ## Application Goals
-1. To create custom vaccination schedule
+1. To create list of nearby flu shot locations
-2. To educate parents about the importance of childhood vaccinations
+2. To educate people about the importance of flu vaccinations
-3. To provide additional resources for parents that want to learn more about childhood vaccines
+3. To provide additional resources for people that want to learn more about vaccines in general

 ## Tools/Software
 Our team will use a variety of tools to complete our project.